Inside: Discover how to start braidlocs – starter locs done with braids, plus advice on what to do before you begin and after you’re finished.

 “What should I put on them or NOT put on them?”

-… and THAT’S where the Bradelocz eBook Guide can help by giving you MORE detailed instructions on starting and/or caring for your braidlocs such as:
+… and THAT’S where the Bradelocz eBook Guide can help by answering those questions and a lot more with detailed instructions on starting and caring for your braidlocs.

-So if you find yourself scratching your head and asking the aforementioned questions, then grab a (digital) copy of what has been touted by many others as a “highly-comprehensive guide to starting locs from braids“, today!
+So grab a (digital) copy of what has been touted by many others as a “highly-comprehensive guide to starting locs from braids” today!